 Health informatics is the interdisciplinary study of the adoption, design and application of technology and scientific innovations in the healthcare industry.

-With the online Master of Health Informatics (MHI) degree from St. Catherine University in St. Paul, MN, you’ll be prepared for the applied practice and research of informatics across clinical and public health domains.
+With the online Master's in Health Informatics (MHI) degree from St. Catherine University in St. Paul, MN, you’ll be prepared for the applied practice and research of informatics across clinical and public health domains.

 With technological advances and a changing healthcare landscape, there is a growing need for skilled, versatile and well-trained health information specialists.
 Organizations are investing in people with the technology and training to prevent security breaches, manage IT systems and collect and apply accurate, useful data.

-The 38-credit MHI degree can be completed in 28 months.
+The 38-credit online Master's in health informatics can be completed in 28 months.
 All courses are offered in an online format.

 St. Kate's online MHI program focuses on the following areas:

 Because the field of health informatics is broad, students will be able to focus many of their assignments on their own priority topics.
 And, with our global focus, you'll understand geographical and cultural needs and responses.

 Through your mastery of data analytics, security, quality and privacy, as well as your grounding in health informatics ethics, you will be uniquely prepared to uncover foundational healthcare disparities, and develop and evaluate proposals to meet these needs.

 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.